donutrj/verdigris2/content/Rules/Subsystems/Wizarding Schools/Enchantment Spells.md

 Magic contorted to the rattling sounds of otherworldly chatter.

 Up to SL creatures that hear the rattle become [[Conditions & Effects#Scattered|scattered]] on a failed Warding Save.
 Confused targets are able to defend themselves only 4/6 of the time.
-Lasts 5 minutes.
+Lasts 5 minutes. need to edit this one #edit
 ## Control Water
 Target: 10–12